zhangjiyuan22/AdaMGrid/README.md

 Applied to binary-lens events, AdaMGrid reduces a grid search to ≲30 minutes on a 100–core node using CPU-based interpolation and MCMC, and a forthcoming GPU implementation should reduce this to a few minutes.
 We further outline a path toward triple-lens parameter space exploration: generating of order 10⁸ reusable triple-lens adaptive magnification maps with VBMicrolensing on a CPU cluster, then exploiting GPU-accelerated interpolation and MCMC to bring triple-lens grid search to timescales of several days per event.
 These capabilities would enable systematic searches for planets in binary systems in archival data, robust re-analyses of known and candidate triple-lens events, and scalable modeling pipelines for upcoming microlensing surveys with Roman, ET, and other facilities.
 AdaMGrid is released publicly.

 ## Generate a resuable binary-lens magnification map set and run a binary grid search
+(point out we only need to generate map set for one time, and reuse it for each binary lens grid search)

 ### Prerequisites
 - Python **≥ 3.7**